| Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022

 c.
 Base & Intermediate Courses

-The price adjustment percentages shall be reduced as indicated in Appendices 2-34(K.1) and 2-34(K.2) for all base or intermediate courses, except when such mixture is specified and used as the surface course.
+The price adjustment percentages shall be reduced as indicated in Appendix 2‑34(K) for all base or intermediate courses, except when such mixture is specified and used as the surface course.

 d.
 Procedure for Determination of Price Adjusted Quantities

-The segregation case examples shown in Appendices 2‑34(K.1) and 2.34(K.2) illustrate a concept that may be used to define the severity of segregation and appropriate price adjustment factor.
-It is not required, however, to physically measure each area of segregation to determine a quantity of HMA mixture that is subject to price adjustment.
+The segregation case examples shown in Appendix 2‑34(K) illustrate a concept that may be used to define the severity of segregation and appropriate price adjustment factor.
+It is not required, however, to physically measure each area of segregation to determine a quantity of asphalt mixture that is subject to price adjustment.
 The intent is to define the quantity subject to price adjustment by identifying the number of truckloads in which segregated areas are evident.
 This obviously takes some judgment to decide how large or severe an area must be before it is price adjusted.
-The 1 square meter (sq. yard) area shown in examples is a "rule‑of‑thumb."
+The one square yard area shown in examples is a "rule‑of‑thumb."
 Most importantly, segregated areas that exhibit an obvious concentration of coarse aggregate resulting in a nonuniform open texture should be price adjusted.

 Whenever segregation is observed, the contractor shall be advised immediately and the inspector must document the deficiency with a Noncompliance Notice.
 The notice should reference the applicable specification and indicate the project engineer will review the work to determine the acceptability of the work.
 It is recommended that a Noncompliance Notice be issued when segregation is initially observed with final evaluation and price adjustment determined later but prior to project acceptance.